NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Pressure Relief Test

-Pressure relief on the Zoma Hybrid mattress was truly exceptional.
+Pressure relief on the Zoma Hybrid mattress was truly outstanding.
 The Zoma is the ideal firmness for pressure relief, a perfect middle firmness 5 out of 10, where 10 is the most firm.

 This firmness ensures the body of lightweight and heavy sleepers alike easily sink into the top layers of foam.
 This action helps relax your body, ultimately creating pressure relief.